A flat plate of leather or parchment which tied to the point of the shoulder. Worn between 1250-1350 to display the owner’s coat of arms.

 Also called a pair of plates or simply plates.
 A cloth garment with a number of large plates riveted inside, worn in the fourteenth century.

 Fabric covering for the groin, latterly padded.
-Its counter part in armour could be either mail or, more usually, plate.
+Its counter part in armor could be either mail or, more usually, plate.

 A hood, usually of mail; by the twelfth century it often incorporated a ventail which could be pulled across the lower part of the face.